 So far, with everything being new, I am keen to find out about each of my different clients.
-I was particularly looking forward to going to Ireland and working with the team there, but unfortunately, because of the situation with COVID-19, that was not possible, as all jobs are currently being carried out remotely.
+I was particularly looking forward to going to Ireland and working with the team there, but unfortunately, because of the situation with COVID-19, that was not possible.
 One of the challenges is also what I like best about my role - that I am working with a diverse range of companies.
 As a result, every day is different, and I meet a lot of new people.